 So and after 44 miles in 4 days with over 10,000′ of vert, a Brew Master Burger from Wind River Brewing tasted so, SO good!!

 Gannett Peak is a tough one to get when you consider the distance, vert and weight of gear needed to be carried in.
 It’s also the most remote highpoint I have experienced yet and one where extraction from injury or accident would not be fun.
 You have to be pretty well prepared for this one.
-That said, I’d love to hit this peak again from a different direction, like from the north along the Glacier Trail or from the west up the Southwest Couloir.
+That said, I’d love to hit this peak again from a different direction, like from the north along the Glacier Trail or maybe up the Southwest Couloir from the west.